department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/vettec-high-tech-program.md

 **All of these must be true.
 You:**
 -	Aren't on active duty, **and**
 -	Qualify for VA education assistance under the GI Bill, **and**
-- Have at least one day of unexpired GI Bill benefits, **and**
+- Have at least one day of unexpired GI Bill entitlement, **and**
 - Are accepted into a program by a VA-approved training provider

+**Note:** Your VET TEC training won't count against your GI Bill entitlement.

-**Note:** VET TEC is a 5-year pilot program.
+VET TEC is a 5-year pilot program.
 Veteran participation depends on the availability of funding.

 <br>
 </div>